Paul Birch (basketball): Life and career

-Paul Vincent "Polly" Birch (January 4, 1910 – June 5, 1982) was an American basketball player and coach.
+Birch subsequently played for the Pittsburgh Pirates, Fort Wayne Pistons, and Youngstown Bears during the 1940s.
 He coached the now-defunct Pittsburgh Ironmen of the Basketball Association of America (a forerunner of the National Basketball Association (NBA)) in 1946, and the NBA's Fort Wayne Pistons from 1951 through 1954.
 Birch had played for the Pistons during the early 1940s, and the Youngstown Bears of the NBL.